aschuman0/library-api/readme.md

 ## Endpoint Map

 ### GET /books
-Get a listing of all book objects with associated ids and all information
+Get a list of all book objects with associated ids and all information

 ### GET /books/id
-Get a particular book by id
+Get a particular book object by id

 ### POST /books

-Add a book to the database.
+Add a book object to the database.

 Example Request